 It's another common misconception that the blockchain is able to store an artwork's media files in addition to the ownership registry, but this is not practical because it's extremely cost prohibitive to store data on the blockchain unless the data is very small.
-Most NFTs only contain a link to the artwork media that is stored elsewhere.
-There are some artists who make artwork stored directly on the blockchain, but since that can only work for niche artworks that have a tiny amount of data, it's not practical as a general solution for digital art storage.
-NFT media links typically either point to traditional web hosts like Amazon, or they use the decentralized IPFS network that has similarities to BitTorrent's file distribution system.
+There are some artists who do make artworks with a tiny amount of source data stored directly on the blockchain, but the vast majority of NFTs only contain a link to the artwork media, which is stored elsewhere.
+NFT media links typically either point to traditional web hosts, or they use the decentralized IPFS network that has similarities to BitTorrent's file distribution system.
 However a disadvantage of traditional web storage is that there's no established way to fully validate the NFT's hosted data (what if a domain expires and is purchased by someone else?).
-IPFS references files by hash which does make it possible to validate the file's contents, but methods to issue updates for artwork data using IPFS or on-chain data are not widely supported, and many digital artworks need to be updated over time to support new browsers and displays.
-Then again, for any serious professional art registry, the data should also be backed up on other platforms and offline, so neither IPFS or traditional web hosting are a complete solution by themselves.
+IPFS references files by hash, which does make it possible to validate the file's contents using the NFT data, but methods to issue updates for artwork data using IPFS or on-chain data are not widely supported, and many digital artworks need to be updated over time to support new browsers and displays.
+Then again, for any serious professional art registry, the data should also be backed up on other platforms and offline, so neither IPFS nor traditional web hosting are a complete solution by themselves.

 Another problem for conservation is the blockchain itself.
-The time scale of art ownership and digital conservation is long, and it's uncertain that any particular blockchain is going to still be operational in a few decades.
+The time scale of art ownership and digital conservation is long, and it's uncertain that any particular blockchain or storage system is going to still be operational in a few decades.
 Blockchain data will probably be migrated and archived somehow, but it's unpredictable if there will still be a running blockchain that's accessible as before with the same software.
 At best, the blockchain certificate will require ongoing maintenance to maintain access and functionality.
 Part of the reason blockchains may need to be preserved or emulated is for cases where the artwork interacts with the blockchain data.
 But more importantly, since the data on the blockchain is legally tied to ownership of the edition, the unknown lifespan of a blockchain introduces some complicated questions about how the work may be sold far in the future and how blockchain preservation functions in a legal sense.

 As absurd as it may sound in the NFT age, I still believe the best solution is archival paper certificates with a central database, because a good paper certificate can last over a century.
-And unlike Bored Apes Yacht Club theft victims who have no recouse to recover stolen work, I can simply invalidate the old certificate in my database and mail the collector a new one whenever a paper certificate is lost or stolen.
+And unlike Bored Apes Yacht Club theft victims who have no recourse to recover stolen work, I can simply invalidate the old certificate in my database and mail the collector a new one whenever a paper certificate is lost or stolen.
 If the certificate eventually disintegrates, then it can be replaced with digital documentation or some other placeholder.
 I've also considered using thin, engraved steel plates for longevity.